antrea-io/antrea/docs/multicluster/quick-start.md

 If you want to add a new member cluster to your ClusterSet, you can follow the steps for cluster B to do so.
-Remember to update the member cluster ID `spec.clusterID` in `member-clusterset-template.yml` to the new member cluster's ID in step 2 of joining ClusterSet.
+Remember to update the member cluster ID `spec.clusterID` in `member-clusterset-template.yml` to the new member cluster's ID in the step 2 of joining ClusterSet.
 For example, you can run the following commands to join the ClusterSet in a member cluster with ID `test-cluster-member2`: